veliovgroup/ostrio/docs/prerendering/netlify-prerendering.md

   * Symptoms: blocked crawler traffic through the pre-rendering layer.
   * Action: ensure any origin firewall/CDN rules allow Netlify and ostr.io traffic.

----

 ## Disable Pre-rendering integration

 Open new Netlify Support ticket requesting removal of the ostr.io pre-rendering integration for the site (list site(s)).

----

 ## FAQ

-**Is this automatic?**
+* **Is this automatic?**
-No. Netlify must enable the integration after receiving the `Basic ...` Auth Token.
+  * No. Netlify must enable the integration after receiving the `Basic ...` Auth Token.

-**How long does enablement take?**
+* **How long does enablement take?**
-Netlify typically completes enablement within **24 hours** of receiving the request.
+  * Netlify typically completes enablement within **24 hours** of receiving the request.

-**Which requests are pre-rendered?**
+* **Which requests are pre-rendered?**
-Crawler traffic (search engines and modern AI crawlers/agents).
+  * Crawler traffic (search engines and modern AI crawlers/agents).
 Regular visitor traffic is unaffected.

-**Does this impact Core Web Vitals?**
+* **Does this impact Core Web Vitals?**
-Yes, it improves Web Vitals Scores for crawlers and bots that positively impacts index and organic traffic.
+  * Yes, it improves Web Vitals Scores for crawlers and bots with positive impact on crawler index, SEO scores, and organic traffic.
 Visitor-side Core Web Vitals remain unaffected by the crawler integration.

----

 ## Support